-What a delight when we first saw the results in the magazine.
+What a delight when we saw the results in the magazine.

 The Verdigris coloured bowl set beautifully against an ice blue background on a textured flooring area.
 Toned to perfection.